TarafderMahmudur/Happy-Tummy/README.md

 # Happy-Tummy
-This is a website that is developed for the learning purpose
+This is a website that is developed forlearning purpose